Rhodes State Office Tower: Opening

 The Ohio Arts Council moved its offices into the building in 2010; it had previously been based in the Neville Mansion and LeVeque Tower.

 From 2018 to 2022, the state government commissioned a renovation of the building.
 It involved replacing all of the windows on the building, as well as the anchors to its granite panels, some of which were cracked or chipped.
 204 of the panels were replaced, and insulation and a vapor barrier were added to the structure.
 The project was well-managed, ending hours before its deadline and $5 million under its $70 million budget.
 It was the largest renovation of an Ohio government building since the 1996 Ohio Statehouse renovation.
 Scaffolding was placed around the tower almost a year prior to the project's official start, and was removed in summer 2021.
 During this time, restaurants in the surrounding alleys complained that the scaffolds led to a loss in revenue.
 The project was one of several significant initiatives that earned the building an Energy Star certification in from 2019 to 2021.

 For years, the building has been the site of the Fight For Air Climb Columbus event, a fundraiser run by the American Lung Association.
 In the event, about 400 participants climbed up the tower's 880 steps in an effort to raise awareness and funds for the association.
 In the 1990s, one of the climbers used the event to break Guinness World Records for fast ascents; his 1994 record was for 53 ascents in just over nine hours.

+2022 elevator plunge

+On February 2, 2022, an elevator in the building broke, sending an assistant attorney general six floors down.
+The fall occurred when one of the cables that held the elevator up snapped.
+Inspectors noted that the elevator had not received an inspection months before the incident.